Doctor Found Slain in Her Home

 It brings me no joy to break another story on a doctor being killed.
 In fact, I really didn’t want to write this story, but I’ve lost count of how many people have asked me in the last day or two.
 My heart goes out to her friends and family.

-My better half of 6 years is an Osteopath too and we know several of the doctors who have recently died.
-It hasn’t been easy breaking (as gently as possible) these stories.
+My better half of 6 years is an osteopath too, and we know several of the doctors who have recently died.
+It hasn’t been easy breaking these stories.

 From the article on the tragic death of Mary Bovier, DO: